 If your family is looking for a dog who can be a small but sturdy playmate for the kids by day and a delightful armchair companion by night, you might be interested in the Norfolk Terrier.
 Get to know this titan of the Terrier Group by reading some fascinating Norfolk Terrier facts.

 1. They Were Developed by an English Horseman

 Frank “Roughrider” Jones, an English horseman of the early 20th century, developed a strain of little red terriers as rat killers and fox bolters.
 So closely was Jones associated with this type of dog that generations of American sportsmen referred to them as Jones Terriers.

-2. A Norfolk Terrier is not a toy
+2. A Norfolk Terrier Isn’t a Toy

-Norfolks, despite their toyish qualities, are true terriers — feisty, fearless, and game for adventure.
+They’re small.
+They’re loyal.
+And they will gladly curl up in your lap.
+But these aren’t lapdogs.
+Norfolks are true terriers — feisty, fearless, and game for adventure.
 Among the smallest of the working terriers, Norfolks will stand 9 or 10 inches at the shoulder, but their bodies are substantial and hardy.
-And there’s nothing foofy about their hard and wiry protective coat.
+And there’s nothing ornamental about their hard and wiry protective coats.

 3. Norfolk or Norwich?
-It’s easy to tell which is “wich”
+It’s Easy to Tell Which Is “Wich”

 The Kennel Club of England recognized Jones’s terrier as a breed, called the Norwich Terrier, in 1932.
 The AKC followed suit in 1936.
 Within the breed, there were always two varieties — the drop-ear and prick-ear.
 The Kennel Club declared the varieties two separate breeds in 1964, and the AKC did the same in 1979.
 The prick-eared (ears up) variety continued to be called the Norwich, and the drop-eared (ears down) was renamed the Norfolk Terrier.